 Some sources also mention post-acute withdrawal syndrome, which is a longer duration of generalized neurological problems that can appear in some people when they’ve recovered from drug use.
 Mood problems, issues enjoying happiness to the same degree as before substance addiction, and overall feelings of disappointment and diminished enthusiasm are common symptoms.

-Post-acute withdrawal syndrome is described as a long period of time, ranging from weeks to years, that necessitates ongoing treatment, most commonly in the form of therapy.
+Post-acute withdrawal syndrome is a long period of time, ranging from weeks to years, that necessitates ongoing treatment, most commonly in the form of therapy.
 Otherwise, it may lead to an increased risk of relapse.
 Addiction specialists and mental health practitioners can provide more guidance about this aspect of quitting drug use.

 It’s vital to understand the Valium detox process because people who are suffering withdrawal symptoms are more likely to relapse.
-The onset of rebound anxiety and physical symptoms will be almost entirely alleviated if the person resumes taking Valium.
+The onset of rebound anxiety and physical symptoms will be almost entirely absent if the person resumes taking Valium.
 Individuals who try to avoid using Valium “cold turkey” without medical support may find it incredibly challenging.

 Medications to Help with Valium Withdrawal